Saksham092005/competitive-programming-arena/README.md

 This is our first hackathon.
-We are Saksham , Aditya , Anubhav from room no 424.
+We are Saksham , Aditya and Anubhav from room no 424.
-First time doing web dev
+This is our first time doing web dev
-Cheers to new beginings.
+Cheers to new beginnings.